 I finished the list of NGC explanations for missing objects in December 2006, (or so I thought; I ran across NGC 7830 in May 2016) though am still adding to it as I note unusual circumstances that require some comment.
 I'm working on a final sweep through the NGC checking those objects that I have not yet looked at personally.
 There must certainly be a few mistaken identifications remaining.
 NGC 5441 is an example of one that I found recently, by accident, while checking data for NGC 5440 for NED.
 Another recent "discovery" is that, just as Dreyer said in the notes to the second IC, IC 1281 is identical to IC 1279.
 And I've found that NGC 952 is a rediscovery of NGC 940 with an incorrectly-identified comparison star.

 I have, in fact, done much of this work in response to questions and similar work by other NGC/IC Project team members, or by other correspondents.
-In particular, Brian Skiff, Steve Gottlieb, Malcolm Thomson, Wolfgang Steinicke, Bob Erdmann, Sue French, Chris Watson, Steve Waldee, Courtney Seligman, and Francois Ochsenbein have had a strong influence on which objects I've looked at.
+In particular, Brian Skiff, Steve Gottlieb, Malcolm Thomson, Wolfgang Steinicke, the late Bob Erdmann, Sue French, Chris Watson, Steve Waldee, Courtney Seligman, and Francois Ochsenbein have had a strong influence on which objects I've looked at.
 All the NGC/IC Project team members have also been valuable sources of ideas that I've often chided myself for not having had on my own.
 Our conclusions as to which NGC or IC number belongs to which object sometimes differ, too, so I urge you to look at their own discussions before accepting any particularly puzzling case on just my say-so.
 (A more complete list of acknowledgements is given in the NGC/IC Positions Introduction file.)

 I'd also urge you in a much more general way to look at the puzzle solutions of other observers and literature sleuths -- there have been many.
 Since I have not yet had time to compare my conclusions in any systematic way with those by other people, we are still reaching these conclusions more or less independently.
 So, if we agree on a particular case, that is the best possible outcome -- it means that the historical record is clear enough to yeild an answer that is unambiguous, or close to it.
 Once I start comparing my work to that of others, however, this particular strength of our work will disappear.
 It will, however, be replaced by other advantages -- particularly that of goading me on to collect more data, to consider other hypotheses, or to simply take more time on an unusually puzzling case; when there may not have been enough of any of these available to me earlier.